LedgerHQ/ledger-dev-doc/source/additional/publishing_an_app.rst

    Example: transaction confirmation screen

-On this example two informations are shown: an amount of bitcoins, and a destination address.
+On this example two pieces of information are shown: an amount of bitcoins, and a destination address.
 The two screens are alternating periodically until the user validates or cancel.
 A title is present to describe each information.
 For the too-long-to-display destination address, the automatic scrolling is used.